Skip to Content

 If you are wanting to make your own Eastern white pine cone wreath, you can check out our Etsy shop where we sell this variety of pinecones along with other varieties as well.

-This wreath is so simple to make with just three supplies: a wire wreath form, a pail of water and the pinecones.
+This entire wreath is so simple to make with just three supplies: a wire wreath form, a pail of water and the pinecones.
 That’s it!
 No need for messy hot glue gun or fumbling with floral wire.

 We’ll be sharing the video tutorial soon but in the meantime, keep reading to find out how to make your own stunning front door wreath.